anton-k/handle-pattern-servant-app/README.md

   }
 ```

-and instead of directly calling those functions we pass them
+And instead of directly calling those functions we pass them
 around to functions that need them:

 ```haskell